 Powell Scholar Program

-In addition to the generous scholarship award, Powell Scholars will have special access to research opportunities, study abroad programs, and nationally recognized speakers visiting Pacific; and will participate in extensive mentoring and leadership development.
-Each Powell Scholar will have access to up to $5,000 for research projects and $2,500 for international travel.
+In addition to the generous scholarship award, Powell Scholars will have special access to research opportunities, study abroad programs, and nationally recognized speakers visiting Pacific.
+They participate in extensive mentoring and leadership development.
+Each Powell Scholar will have access to up to $5,000 for research projects and up to $2,500 for international travel.

 To view the components of the program and some accomplishments of our Powell Scholars, go to: go.pacific.edu/powellscholars

-The Powell Scholars award is renewable each year of your undergraduate studies assuming a minimum GPA of 3.25 is earned.
+The Powell Scholars award is renewable each year of your undergraduate studies assuming a minimum cumulative GPA of 3.5 is maintained.
 The award may be accompanied by additional need-based financial aid, but not other merit-based scholarships from Pacific (including the President's or Regents' awards).
 If you are selected for more than one of these scholarships you will receive the most advantageous award.

-Given the opportunities in research, fellowships, study-abroad, cultural experiences and community service supported by the scholarship, the Powell Scholars Program is designed to coincide with an undergraduate curriculum.
-Therefore, students who apply for and are offered admission to the Powell Scholars Program AND a Pacific accelerated program (including the Pre-Pharmacy Advantage Program, Pre-Dentistry Advantage Program, Pacific Legal Scholars Program, or Pacific Humanities Scholars Program) must choose either the Powell Scholar Program OR an accelerated program for enrollment by May 1.
+Given the opportunities in research, fellowships, study-abroad, cultural experiences and community service supported by the scholarship, the Powell Scholars Program is designed to coincide with a four year undergraduate curriculum.
+Therefore, students who apply for and are offered admission to the Powell Scholars Program AND a Pacific accelerated program must choose either the Powell Scholar Program OR an accelerated program for enrollment by May 1st.
 All Powell Scholars must earn an undergraduate degree.

 University of the Pacific is seeking Powell Scholars candidates who have: